vueuse/vueuse/packages/core/useEventSource/index.md

 const { event, data } = useEventSource('https://event-source-url', ['notice', 'update'] as const)
 ```

+### immediate

+Enable by default.

+Establish the connection immediately when the composable is called.

-### Immediate
+### autoConnect

-Auto-connect (enabled by default).

-This will call `open()` automatically for you and you don't need to call it by yourself.
+Enable by default.

-If url is provided as a ref, the connection is established as soon as it's contents
+If url is provided as a ref, when the url changes, it will automatically reconnect to the new url.
-change.

-### Auto-reconnection
+### Auto Reconnection on Errors

 Reconnect on errors automatically (disabled by default).